 Books for babies and young toddlers

 Reading with your baby is one of the best ways to get them interested in books and also in learning.
-A lot of the books for babies are aimed at exciting the senses as well.
-My favorites well there were two when T and J were younger – the “That’s not my” series and also the “Indestructible” Series.
+It helps to extend their vocabulary too.
+A lot of the books for babies are aimed at exciting the senses as well, they may have different textures, lift the flaps or exciting sounds.

 See some of our other recommendations for reading throughout the year – although some may be aimed at Toddlers or Preschoolers these books are great to read aloud to even the youngest baby and it’s a great idea to get into the habit early on with bedtime stories.